apsaint/Minishell/README.md

 will be monitored by its parent’s process.
 This set of functions will be the key to success for your Minishell, so be sure to code the cleanest, simplest program possible.

+Builtins: echo, cd, env, setenv, unsetenv and exit.

+Bonus:
+	- Signals are handle in the minishell (Ctrl + C and Ctrl + D)
+	- ';' for multiple commandes manage
+	- Check the rights to every executable called (user rights in Path)

 						     ##### Road Map #####

 # DAY 01 #